icecube/tnf_paper/README.md

 # Normalizing flow settings
 The normalizing flow is implemented in [**jammy_flows**](https://github.com/thoglu/jammy_flows) version 1.1.0.
 It needs to be set it up [in conditional mode](https://thoglu.github.io/jammy_flows/usage/training.html#conditional-pdf) (`conditional_input_dim=N`, where `N` is a previous hidden dimension that maps to the normalizing flow parameters) and with the right [settings](https://thoglu.github.io/jammy_flows/usage/suggested_settings.html#spherical-pdf-2-sphere) from the paper.
-In the following, the options for the model are given.

 <details>
 <summary>Baseline jammy-flows config - used in most trainings and in leading models</summary>